ossd-sp22/project-evaluation/obs_evaluation.md

 ## Summary assesment
 __How friendly is this project for beginner contributors?__

+It appears to be a very friendly community that gives the resourses needed for those of many skill levels to join.
+For a beginner, it may be a little harder as a result of how big a project it is, but with some work is doable.

 __Do the maintainers respond helpfully to questions in issues?__

+Yes! it seems the collaborators are friendly and respond in a timely manner.

 __Are people friendly in the issues, discussion forum, and chat (for example, IRC or Slack)?__

+While such a large community could make it daunting to join in on conversation, everone seems to be rather respectful and welcoming.

 __Do pull requests get reviewed?__

+It doesn't look like the all do, but a good amount.

 __Do maintainers thank people for their contributions?__

+With such a large group, it looks like it's rather hard to thank each contribution individually, though it looks like in general they're rather friendly.